Sep 25, 2019

 Note that the tags id, createdAt, and userId aren't available, and won’t record your information.

 This feature can help you differentiate users by the information you already know about them, or help you understand where the testers came from when you send your link to multiple batches of users.
-However, if you don’t know these type of details, simply use a question in your maze to gather this information from users.☝ View the table of contents10.
-Hire participants from the Maze panel
+However, if you don’t know these types of details, simply use a question in your maze to gather this information from users.

 In case you can’t test with your own participants, you can hire testers from the built-in Maze panel.
 You can do this in two simple ways: